ep3data-admin/ep3userdocs/README.md

 ## How to write Documentation

-EP3 uses reStructuredText with [Sphinx](http://www.sphinx-doc.org).
+Geonode uses reStructuredText with [Sphinx](http://www.sphinx-doc.org).

-Documentation is currently hosted by [Readthedocs](http://www.readthedocs.org) using a hook to Github.
+Documentation may be implemented through a Sphinx server or through a cloud Sphinx implementation called [Readthedocs](http://www.readthedocs.org).
+Readthedocs uses a hook to Github to integrate the code.

 Writing style should follow the same policies as GeoServer does in their [Documentation Style Guide](http://docs.geoserver.org/latest/en/docguide/style.html)